textdrop.shNew paste

 • · Private docs or sensitive notes

-In a data breach, pastes are not readable without the password.
+Even if the link leaks, pastes are not readable without the password.

 Report abuse